Are Food Allergies Caused by Candida? The Digestion Connection

 Unfortunately, most allergies still receive the Band-Aid approach: Symptoms of an allergy are treated without ever addressing the cause.
 Allergy shots, steroids, decongestants, and anti-histamines all provide temporary relief — they are a quick fix to a deeply rooted imbalance.

 Over the past several decades, the numbers of those affected by allergies have been climbing.
-One study found that 20%-30% of the Western population is affected by one allergy or another.
-(1)
+One study found that 20 percent to 30 percent of the Western population is affected by one allergy or another.1

 Another study in Pediatrics found that one out of 12 children in the United States has a food allergy.2 This translates into 6 million children.